swcarpentry/git-novice/03-changes.md

 (Your revision may have another identifier.)

-We use the `-m` flag (for "message") to record a short, unique comment that will help us remember later on what we did and why.
+We use the `-m` flag (for "message") to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
 If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured at the start) so that we can write a longer message.